 Carer’s allowance supplement is an additional payment for people who are getting carer’s allowance.
 A young carer grant will support some young people caring for a disabled person and carer’s assistance will replace carer’s allowance in Scotland.

 Disability assistance will replace disability living allowance, personal independence payment and attendance allowance and employment-injury assistance will replace industrial injuries disablement benefit in Scotland.

-Funeral expense assistance will help people on a low income with the costs of a funeral and will replace the social fund funeral expenses payment in Scotland.
+Funeral support payment will help people on a low income with the costs of a funeral and will replace the social fund funeral expenses payment in Scotland.

 Cold-spell heating assistance will help people on a low income in a spell of cold weather and will replace the social fund cold weather payment in Scotland.
 Winter heating assistance will help people over pension age with fuel costs and will replace the winter fuel payment in Scotland.

 Although universal credit is still a UK-wide benefit, people in Scotland can opt to have their payments made more frequently and, if they get help with rent, can have that part of their universal credit paid direct to the landlord.
 The Scottish Government plans to change the amount of help you get with your rent if you are affected by the bedroom tax.
 Read about the rules on universal credit in Scotland.